DrCOAST/coast-python/README.md

-# coast- open anayical sciences - python
+# coast- open analyical sciences -
 This COAST (**Co**mprehensive **A**nalytical **S**ciences & **T**echnology) repository provides an accessible Python foundation for the sciences of measurement, detection, and data-driven technologies.
 It supports reproducible data analysis, practical workflows, and skill development, enabling professionals to work effectively with analytical and sensor data.